Lewis Majendie

 Lewis Ashurst Majendie (1835 – 22 October 1885) was a British Conservative Party politician.

 Parliamentary career

 At the 1874 general election, Majendie was elected as one of the two Members of Parliament (MPs) for the parliamentary borough of Canterbury in Kent.
 He held the seat until his resignation in 1879, by the procedural device of accepting the post of Steward of the Chiltern Hundreds.

 Personal life

-On 8 January 1870, Majendie married Lady Margaret Elizabeth Lindsay, the daughter of Alexander Lindsay, 25th Earl of Crawford and Margaret Lindsay.
-They lived at Hedingham Castle in Essex.
+In 1869, Majendie married Lady Margaret Elizabeth Lindsay (1850–1912), the daughter of Alexander Lindsay, 25th Earl of Crawford and Margaret Lindsay.
+They lived at Hedingham Castle in Essex and had two sons and a daughter, Margaret Aline Majendie (1872–1911), who married Francis Grenfell, 1st Baron Grenfell.
+Majendie died on 22 October 1885.